 At the top of this entry is a photo of the page from the National Geographic Magazine published in April 1927.
 This issue introduced the world to the Araucana Chicken.
 Pictured are two white females and a white male with Mahogany leakage in his wing.
 The true Araucana have not changed much from the original in the NatGeo rendition.
 They are a medium sized, blue egg laying bird with evenly balanced tufts, medium feather, wing carriage above the lower thigh, with a nice full breast, not too heavy in the hackle, and a nice slope to the back.
 The artist did a pretty good job recreating Dr. Bustos’ ‘Collonca de Artes’.

-I have spent the last couple of hours trying to get hens that just want to lay an egg to stand for a photo.
+to lay an egg to stand for a photo.
 I give up.
-One more flat backed, squatty picture and I will scream. 🙁
+One more flat backed,

 I did get a good photo of my third place white bird overall from the Minden show.
 Below is Shine, he has just turned a year-old.
 His mother/grandmother, ‘Dove’ was Best of Breed.
 My white pullet was Reserve of Breed.